Vehicles of Asante Mampong MCE, Coordinating Director impounded over judgement debt

 The Asante Mampong Divisional Command of the Ghana Police Service has confiscated two vehicles belonging to the Mampong Municipal Assembly.

-This follows a High Court order from a judgment debt awarded to the plaintiff, Vida Karikari, who filed a case against the Assembly for alleged unauthorized demolishing.
+This follows a High Court order from a judgement debt awarded to the plaintiff, Vida Karikari, who filed a case against the Assembly for alleged unauthorized demolishing.

 In February 2019, Ms Karikari issued a writ, claiming the following reliefs: